DinoChiesa/Service-Extension-APIKey-Check/README.md

 ## Service Extension for External Authorization check

-This is a Service Extension implemented in Java, applied to an external load balancer, to allow or deny access to a Cloud Run service, based on The contents of the Authorization header passed in the request.
+This is a Service Extension implemented in Java, applied to an external load balancer, to allow or deny access to a Cloud Run service, based on the contents of the Authorization header passed in the request.

 ## Disclaimer